top of page

 2020 - harvested around 50lbs of Marquette, 3 gal of wine - undrinkable due to horrible volatile acids!

-2021 - harvested 100lbs of Marquette/10 gal of must, and 1.5 cases of very good wine!
-First vintage of "Funque du Ranche"
+2021 - harvested 100lbs of Marquette which produced 1.5 cases of very good wine!
+Our First vintage, "Funque du Ranche"